To Keep Your Balance, you Must Keep Moving. Say Goodbye to a Sedentary Lifestyle.

 POST TYPE: BASIC

-Many of our jobs have become more sedentary, with people sitting at desks for many hours, days, and even years.
-And the way most of us get around involves sitting in a car or bus.
+Many of our jobs have become increasingly sedentary, with people spending hours, days, and even years sitting at desks.
+And the way most of us get around typically involves sitting in a car or on a bus.
 Having an inactive lifestyle can be one of the causes of many chronic diseases.

 What Happens if You Don't Move as Often?